CAG9/distributed-computing/README.md

 code : racec9999/distributed-computing/witter_streamer.py

 ## Results:
-we can obtain 18,000 tweets every 15min,on json format, after that, we will analise them to decide which is useful for the proyect.
+we can get 18000 tweets every 15 min, we will analise them to decide which is useful for the proyect.
+Following we're going to add the tweets to a pandas dataframe and count it.
 price of the dollar at the moment: 21.4188580692